Elaine May: 1950–1957: Stage career and Compass Players

-Nichols and May comedy team
+1957–1961: Nichols and May comedy team

 Nichols was personally asked to leave the Compass Players in 1957 because he and May became too good, which threw the company off balance, noted club manager Jay Landsman.
 Nichols was told he had too much talent.
 Nichols then left the group in 1957, with May quitting with him.
 They next formed their own stand-up comedy team, Nichols and May.
 After contacting some agents in New York, they were asked to audition for Jack Rollins, who would later become Woody Allen's manager and executive producer.
 Rollins said he was stunned by how good their act was:

 By 1960, they made their Broadway debut with An Evening with Mike Nichols and Elaine May, which later won a Grammy.
 After performing their act a number of years in New York's various clubs, and then on Broadway, with most of the shows sold out, Nichols could not believe their success:

 His feelings were shared by May, who was also taken aback by their success, especially having some real income after living in near-poverty.
 She told a Newsweek interviewer, "When we came to New York, we were practically barefoot.
 And I still can't get used to walking in high heels."

 The uniqueness of their act made them an immediate success in New York.
 Their style became the "next big thing" in live comedy.
 Charles H. Joffe, their producer, remembers that sometimes the line to their show went around the block.
 That partly explains why Milton Berle, a major television comedy star, tried three times without success to see their act.
 Critic Lawrence Christon recalls his first impression after seeing their act: "You just knew it was a defining moment.
 They caught the urban tempo, like Woody Allen did."
 They performed nightly at mostly sold-out shows, in addition to making TV program and commercial appearances and radio broadcasts.
+Their relatively brief time together as comedy stars led New York talk show host Dick Cavett to call their act "one of the comic meteors in the sky".
+Woody Allen said, "the two of them came along and elevated comedy to a brand-new level".